aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-remote-spreadsheet/_index.md

 ]
 ```

-The response returns the name, size (in bytes), and a direct download URL for the merged file.
+The response includes the file name, size (in bytes), and a direct download URL for the merged file.

 ### Error Codes